 It also lets you add extra clothes during the wash cycle without turning it off.
 This little machine could become the norm in the not so distant future.

 6. This device might be the future of robot vacuum cleaners

 Robot vacuum cleaners have come a long way since iRobot's Roomba.
 Although ostensibly the same technology they have become a lot smarter of late, a trend set to only improve over time.

 A great example is Evovacs Deebot Ozmo.
 This little robot can switch between mop and vacuum mode when reaching different floor surfaces.
 It also links to your smart device via an app to tell it which rooms to clean or not.

-Although this might conjure up images of the dystopian sci-fi future, TV walls are here, sort of.
-Samsung has recently unveiled their "The Wall" MicroLED TV.
+Although this might conjure up images of a dystopian sci-fi future, TV walls are here, sort of.
+Samsung has recently unveiled its "The Wall" MicroLED TV.